TobysWorkshop/Hive-Cam/README.md

 ![Results](assets/bee_counts_histogram.png)

-Make sure you check out the [Attribution](#-attribution) section for personal usage requirements.
+Make sure you check out the [Attribution](#attribution) section if you're planning to use this project for yourself!

 ---